Safety in The Workplace

 Stress can lead to depression and concentration problems.
 Common causes of workplace stress include long hours, heavy workload, job insecurity and conflicts with coworkers or managers.
 Take your concerns about workplace stress to your supervisor to see how they might help you address them.

 10) Wear The Correct Safety Equipment

 If you’re not wearing the correct safety equipment for a task, you may get injured.
-Depending on the job, equipment like earplugs, earmuffs, hard hats, safety goggles, gloves or a full-face mask greatly reduce the risk of workplace injury
+Depending on the job, equipment like earplugs, earmuffs, hard hats, safety goggles, gloves or a full-face mask greatly reduce the risk of workplace injury.

 It’s up to facility managers and business owners to get their employees on board with workplace safety efforts, encouraging them to become active members in the process.
-Share with them the workplace injury statistics and the inherent risks their job presents to them on a daily basis.
+Share with them the workplace injury statistics and the inherent risks their job presents to them on a regular basis.
 Provide incentives that reward them for exemplifying great workplace safety behavior.
 These simple initiatives really do make all of the difference.